AibekKarshiboev/web/README.md

 Very convenient and well-developed react app.
 I really liked the design of the calculator, all the colors are worked out very well, without any unnecessary things. everything works fine.
 I think everything is perfectly done if we will compare it with our level of programming.
 Nice work, I like it.
 Nazim

+"Sometimes, the simplest things mess you up" Arlan

+Please upload that project.
+I want to watch it ---> Sabina

+Many shortcoming need to be corrected ---> Aibek

+Bro can use your coode in my app? ---> Sarvar

+It's working...
+Thanks ---> Talant

+Helpful ---> Erlan

 # Getting Started with Create React App